jaraco/pip-run/README.rst

 - bug triage

-``pip-run`` is a compliment to Pip and Virtualenv and Setuptools, intended to more readily address the on-demand needs and supersede some features like ``setup_requires``.
+``pip-run`` is a compliment to Pip and Virtualenv and Setuptools, intended to more readily address the on-demand needs.

 ..
 [1] Except when a requirements file is used.